 - R v MB: Client accused of being concerned in the supply of Class A and Class B drugs.
 Acquitted.

-In the past year, he has been involved in two large and complex conspiracy to defraud trials, concerning cybercrime and commodities fraud respectively.
+In the past two years, he has been involved in three large and complex conspiracy to defraud trials, concerning cybercrime and commodities fraud (rare earth metals and carbon credits).

 Chris has considerable experience in advising on money laundering matters having been instructed to advise the Global Financial Crime division of an international bank on money laundering risk and compliance.